agahkarakuzu/tmp-con/README.md

 * Edit [`report.md`](report.md) file to create your own report.
 The template markdown will walk you through how to cite references, add figures and equations etc.

 * Edit [`report.bib`](report.bib) to add your bibliography in [BibTeX](http://www.bibtex.org/) format.

+* To adjust the size and the appearence of your figures on the corresponging web-page, please edit <code>figures/figures.css</code> file.
+You can fin the instructions in the file.

 | ⚠️ Warning|